 Shine light on this ‘dark data', however, and the picture begins to look a lot brighter.
 Benefits include better insights, lower costs, less time squandered in ‘keeping the lights on', a brisker customer and employee experience, increased brand trust, and the ability to move faster and trust cloud.

-These are all possible, and this is the aim of mass data defragmentation: to unravel the spaghetti strands that bind the data centre and allow for far greater consolidation, visibility and accountability.
+These are all possible, and this is the aim of mass data defragmentation: to unravel the spaghetti strands that bind the data center and allow for far greater consolidation, visibility and accountability.

 Reaching this state is not easy, of course.
 It requires tools to converge platforms, a file system that supports deduplication, indexing and search, very high levels of scalability, and intuitive reporting and visualisation.